connleyfarquhar/WebPong/README.md

 ###### Side-Project, Browser Based Pong Game!

 In-Between active project development i wanted to give my hand at creating a Simple Pong game that functions purely in a Modern Web Browser of choice.
-This project, Successful or not will prove to be an interesting and fun Mini-Project to research and develop.
+Even if the project is successful or not, it remains an interesting alternative project to have worked on!